 2. Information gathering

 The following information shall be made available to the authorities by the manufacturer in a format to be agreed between the authorities and the manufacturer: annual report on relevant warranty claims; and annual statistics on repairs for both batteries and other systems that might influence the electric energy consumption of the vehicle.
-Such information shall be made available once a year for each battery durability family for the duration of the period of 8 years after the last vehicle of this family is [sold/produced].
+Such information shall be made available once a year for each battery durability family for the duration of the period of 8 years after the last vehicle of this family is produced.

 3. Part A: Verification of SOCR/SOCE monitors